EllaBrands/stanDev/Developer-Process.md

 First, fork the GitHub stan-dev/stan repository.
 Done through either the web or the GitHub application.

+Add the stan-dev/stan repo as a remote (typically called `upstream`) to your own fork:

+    > git remote add upstream https://github.com/stan-dev/stan.git

 After that, development follows the same process as for a clone of the repository until a pull request is needed.
 The differences are that on a fork for a feature, you need to

 * select the correct base repository, `stan-dev/stan`, and base branch, `develop`, and